angular/angular/aio/content/guide/testing-components-basics.md

   region="class-only"
   header="app/dashboard/dashboard-hero.component.spec.ts (class tests)"></code-example>

-When a component has dependencies, you may wish to use the `TestBed` to both create the component and its dependencies.
+When a component has dependencies, you may want to use the `TestBed` to both create the component and its dependencies.

 The following `WelcomeComponent` depends on the `UserService` to know the name of the user to greet.